ISISDataPolicy/policy/data_policy.md

 3.6.3 It is the responsibility of the PI to ensure that the experiment number (RB number) is correctly entered into the metadata for each raw data set, in order to correctly associate each data set with the PI.
 If this is not done, the experimental team may not be able to access the data via the on-line catalogue and the DAaaS platform, and other users may inadvertently be given access rights to the data.

 3.6.4 Appropriate STFC staff (e.g. instrument scientists, computing group members) may be given access to any ISIS data or metadata for facility-related purposes.
-ISIS undertakes to preserve the confidentiality of such data for the 3 year embargo period.
+ISIS undertakes to preserve the confidentiality of such data for the embargo period.

 3.6.5 The on-line catalogue will enable the linking of experimental data to experimental proposals.
 Access to proposals will only ever be provided to the experimental team and appropriate STFC staff, unless otherwise authorized by the PI (with the exception of those parts of the online proposal which are flagged as publicly accessible within the proposal system).